brand life cycle

 The brand life is based on the product, customer behavior, and opinion analysis.

-Similar to the product life cycle, the three stages of the brand life cycle are the introductory period, during which the brand is developed and introduced to the market; the growth period, when the brand faces competition from other products of a similar nature; and, finally, the maturity period, in which the brand either extends to other products or its image is constantly updated.
+Similar to the product life cycle, the three stages of the brand life cycle are the introductory period, during which the brand is developed and introduced to the market; the growth period, when the brand faces competition from similar products; and, finally, the maturity period, in which the brand either extends to other products or its image is constantly updated.

-Without careful brand management, the maturity period can lead to a decline and result in the brand being withdrawn.
+Without careful brand management, the maturity period can lead to a decline and result in the brand’s withdrawal.

 Brand Life Cycle Model

 All brands evolve through four stages.
-Most start as a Product Brand (product brands make things like watches, airplanes, and Coke), and then some are transformed into a Service Brand (service brands provide help, repairs, or get you a Coke).
+Most start as product brands (they make things like watches, airplanes, and Coke), and then some are transformed into service brands (they provide help and repair or get you a Coke).

 Over years of brand-building effort and market presence, they gradually become either a Category Brand, which is defined as having a leading market share within a category, or a Personality Brand, which establishes a strong brand personality that consumers identify with; or an Experience Brand, which goes beyond traditional service and product excellence with a strong sense of uniqueness.